 The Student Organization Awards Ceremony brings together the leadership of Tufts’ Student Organizations to celebrate their accomplishments during the school year.
 The TCUJ (Tufts Community Union Judiciary Board) a seven member student elected board, who manage the student organization recognition process, receives the nominations and collaborates on choosing the annual award winners.
-The Tufts community comes together each year in April to present the awards to these hard working student organizations.
-Winners are announced each year at the annual Student Organization Awards Ceremony in April.
+The Tufts community comes together each year in April to present the awards to these hard working student organizations at the annual Student Organization Awards Ceremony.
 For a student organization to be considered they must be in good standing with the TCUJ and the CSL (Committee on Student Life).
 Nominated student organizations should be TCU recognized or a university department recognized student organization.
 Any nominated organization must be officially registered with the Office for Campus Life for the current year.
 See link below to nominate a deserving organization.
 The nomination deadline is April 2, 2021.
 The Annual Ceremony will take place in late April, 2021, date TBA.